karpanai/karpanai-web/data/blog/2009/11/24/the-king-and-i.md

 >
 > *Ezha Veeendum…*

 Such haunting music.
-And deep lyrics, about parrots that got wet in the heart’s rain and wishing them many such happy showers till dawn.
+And deep lyrics, about parrots that got wet in the heart's rain and wishing them many such happy showers till dawn.
 Some unknown guy with the most divine voice in the world singing the best song that could ever be composed.
 By the time it ended, I had tears in my eyes.

 I got up, angrily looked at the Mirror of the World, walked to my dad and demanded that he buy the red Sharp tape recorder with APSS and two tape decks right away from Cherian, or else… Cowed by the implicit menace in my baritone, my dad agreed right away.
 (Okay, the truth was that he had *already* put a down payment on it, but the truth never gets bloggers anywhere, does it?).
 Naturally, Cherian retained the two empty “Dubai” cassettes that came with the gadget when we took possession of it a month later.
 After that, we went out to Big Bazaar Street and bought some cassettes: Kanda Sashti Kavasam, Suprabhatham, some hideous song that always made me want to run for cover that began Bavayami Raghuram.